 Effort: Dropshipping is the easiest ecommerce business model to get into without knowing much about the industry.

 First payout: One month on average.

 What to know:

-- You can use Shopify’s free 14-day trial to see if dropshipping is a good fit for you.
+- You can use Shopify’s free trial to see if dropshipping is a good fit for you.

 - Successful dropshipping is about choosing the right products; research suppliers and trending categories to get it right.

 - Most dropship suppliers require a monthly subscription to sell their products or take a cut of each order.